greenorbitspace/hub/userguide/content/en/docs/glossary/j/just-transition.md

 ---
-title: Just Transition
+title: Just transition
 ref: just-transition
+weight: 1
+exported_at: '2025-06-16T15:05:56.816440+00:00'
-description: A "just transition" refers to the process of transitioning to a sustainable economy in a way that is fair and equitable for all stakeholders, particularly for those who may be adversely affected by these changes.
-It emphasizes social justice and the need to ensure that workers and communities are supported during the transition to greener jobs and practices.
+definition: A "just transition" refers to the process of transitioning to a sustainable economy in a way that is fair and equitable for all stakeholders, particularly those affected by the shift from fossil fuels to renewable energy sources.
+This approach aims to ensure that workers, communities, and vulnerable populations are supported and included in the transition, minimizing negative impacts and promoting social justice.
-notion_page_id: 68739d92-0596-414d-b160-be77bf225ec1
-exported_at: '2025-06-16T14:24:58.324454+00:00'
 tags:
 - sustainability
 - goals
 - policies
-category:
+id: GL2
+categories:
 - Sustainability & Environment
-id: GL2
 ---